ukparliament/ontologies/meta/weeknotes/2021/13/index.md

 ## Indexing petitions

 [Anya](https://twitter.com/bitten_), Jianhan and young Robert have been busy beavering away on ingesting [petitions data](https://petition.parliament.uk/) - first into the data platform and from there, in a slightly reduced form, into our search and indexing triple store.
-They're waiting on the people at the other end of the pipes to retain Government responses that have been succeeded by a more recent response, but everything else is proceeding smoothly.
+They're waiting on people at the other end of the pipes to retain Government responses that have been succeeded by a more recent response, but everything else is proceeding smoothly.
 Mostly.
 There was a brief kerfuffle when Anya added petitions as a new subtype and the facet refused to show up in the web interface.
 But a quick smack from Jianhan's trusty computational spanner seemed to fix that snaggle.
 There is almost no computational problem that can't be fixed by hitting the thing with a spanner.

 ## Kind hearts / coronets